-Gifts are wrapped, and stockings are stuffed.
-Lights twinkle on the tree and candles flicker at candlelight services across the country.
-It’s Christmas Eve – one of my favorite days of the year.
-I love seeing little ones giddy with excitement for the coming morning.
+Gifts are wrapped and stockings are stuffed.
+Lights twinkle on the tree and candles flicker in homes and church candlelight services across the country.
+It’s Christmas – one of my favorite times of the year.
+I love seeing little ones giddy with excitement.
 They’ve been waiting since before Thanksgiving when store shelves abruptly traded turkeys and leaves for Santa and snowflakes, and hope the wait will be worth it.

 As children of God, we’re waiting too.
 Every one of us.

 It’s why we celebrate Advent through the Christmas season.

 Since the fall of man, the faithful in the Old Testament waited for the promised Messiah.
 They were waiting for a King.
 Their savior.
 Because many had their own ideas and assumptions of who He would be and what He would do, they missed the blessing.
 They failed to see Jesus as the Savior of the world and are still waiting for His first appearance.